burzum/cakephp-file-storage/readme.md

 			'adapterClass' => '\Gaufrette\Adapter\Local',
 			'class' => '\Gaufrette\Filesystem')));

+The FileStorage model which is using the StorageManager class will auto load them into the StorageManager configuration.

+### StorageManager

+	StorageManager::config('Local',	array(
+		'adapterOptions' => array(TMP, true),
+		'adapterClass' => '\Gaufrette\Adapter\Local',
+		'class' => '\Gaufrette\Filesystem')));

 To invoke a new instance using a configuration call:

-	$FileStorage->storageAdapter('Local');
+	StorageManager::adapter('Local');

-Alternativly you can pass a config array as first argument.
+Alternativly you can pass a config array as first argument to get an instance using these settings that is not in the configuration.

+To delete configs and by this the instance from the StorageManager call

+	StorageManager::flush('Local');

+If you want to flush *all* adapter configs and instances simply call it without the first argument.

 ### Image Versioning